What is Oriel?

 Am I allocated to a one or two year programme?

-If you are allocated to the East, South-East or the West you will be allocated for F1 only and allocation to F2 will take place in discussions with your FPD during your F1 year.
+If you are allocated to the North region you will be allocated tothe full two-year programme.
+If you are allocated to the East, South East or the West you will be allocated for F1 only and allocation to F2 will take place in discussion with your FPD during your F1 year.

 How could I fail to be matched to any programme in Round 1?